finos/common-domain-model/documentation/source/documentation.rst

 Event Identifier
 """"""""""""""""

-The CDM approach consists in using a common identifier component across products and events.
+The Event Identifier provides a unique id that can be used for reference by other workflow steps.
+The data type is a generic identifier component that is used throughout the product and event models.
 The event identifier information comprises the ``assignedIdentifier`` and an ``issuer``, which may be provided as a reference or via a scheme.

 .. code-block:: Haskell